tristanlt/zabinventory/README.md

 # zabbix-ansible-inventory

-Manage hosts and hostgroups defined in Zabbix with Ansible.

 Zabinventory is an external [Ansible inventory script](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html).
 It request Zabbix API to retrieve hosts, hostgroups and hosts inventories.

 It permit to use Zabbix Hostgroups with Ansible